 A great place to start is by looking at your records, pulling the addresses of current and past customers, and plugging them all into a map.
 Once you’ve got them all charted, you can look for patterns:

-As an average across the US, Michael says, child care customers tend to come from within a 5- to 8-mile radius of your setting.
+As an average, Michael says, child care customers tend to come from within a 3- to 5-mile radius of your setting.
 But this can vary depending on where you are.
-In a big city, that radius might be as small as a quarter mile — and in rural areas, it could be as big as 50 miles.
+In a big city, that radius might be as small as a quarter mile — and in rural areas, it could be 15 miles or more.

-If you can put all that parent knowledge organized on paper, you’ll get a whole new picture of who connects with your child care setting.
+If you can put all that parent knowledge down on paper, you’ll get a whole new picture of who connects with your child care setting.